Process Drawing Sessions

 Process drawing is an ongoing artistic project and creative healing experience that is the work of artist Emily Knighton.
 Emily uses large-scale, bilateral drawing motions on a floor canvas to intentionally engage her physical body within her process of emotional healing.
 While this is a private artistic practice, part of Emily’s vision for this project includes open studio sessions, inviting other women to participate and experience this process with her as a guide (by appointment only).

 Open studio sessions are offered by appointment only.
+Check for currently scheduled open studio sessions here on the Art Club Co. events page.
 To be in the know about these opportunities, sign up for the newsletter below or send Emily a message.

 What is an open studio session like?